 The Role of Protein in the Body

-Protein is the building block of muscle and tissue but it can, also, form enzymes, hormones, antibodies, and structures within the body.
-Proteins are multifaceted compounds that have multiple and diverse roles:
+It is the building block of muscle and tissue but it can, also, form enzymes, hormones, antibodies, and structures within the body.
+These are multifaceted compounds that have multiple and diverse roles:

-- Muscle / Tissue Development & Maintenance: Protein is essential to muscle and tissue building, growth, and maintenance
+- Muscle / Tissue Development & Maintenance: It is essential to muscle and tissue building, growth, and maintenance

 - Accelerate Chemical Reactions: Some proteins are enzymes that increase the rate of biochemical reactions necessary for metabolism and DNA processes.